-- Avoid condensation moisture. - Storage temperature: -18 to +50 °C (0 to +122 °F). - Store with the protective valve cap installed. - Store only upright inside the included transport frame or lying on the included pallet. - When storing them for a period of more than 3 months, inspect the overall condition of all extinguishing agent containers on a regular basis.
+- Avoid condensation moisture. - Storage temperature: -18 to +50 °C (0 to +122 °F). - Store with the protective valve cap installed. - Store only upright inside the included transport frame or lying on the included pallet. - Observe national regulations for the storage of extinguishing agent containers. - When storing them for a period of more than 3 months, inspect the overall condition of all extinguishing agent containers on a regular basis.
 If necessary, contact an Authorized Distributor to replace any damaged or corroded extinguishing agent containers.
 Contact can be established through the manufacturer (see page 2).